ksonex777-pixel/code-api/CALLBACKS.md

 ) => {}

 /**
+ * Called when a mob is damaging a player
+ * @param attackingMob the id of the mob damaging the player
+ * @param damagedPlayer the id of the player being damaged
+ * @param damageDealt  the amount of damage dealt
+ * @param withItem the item used to attack
+ */
+onMobDamagingPlayer: (attackingMob: MobId, damagedPlayer: PlayerId, damageDealt: number, withItem: string) => {}

+/**
+ * Called when a mob is damaging another mob
+ * @param attackingMob the id of the mob attacking
+ * @param damagedMob the id of the mob being damaged
+ * @param damageDealt the amount of damage dealt
+ * @param withItem the item used to attack
+ */
+onMobDamagingOtherMob: (attackingMob: MobId, damagedMob: MobId, damageDealt: number, withItem: string) => {}

+/**
  * Called when a player kills another player
  * Return "keepInventory" to not drop the player's inventory
  * @param attackingPlayer - The id of the player attacking